vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

     - You should not enable this dynamic allow list, because incoming messages from this dynamic list will bypass spam filtering.

 ### Anti-spam outbound policy
+- Configure message limits and set the 'over limit action' to 'restrict users from sending email'.
+Users can be released from the [restricted entities](https://security.microsoft.com/restrictedentities) once there is no indication of a compromised user.
+  - Recommended Strict:
+    ```
+    Restrict sending to external recipients (per hour)
+    400
+    Restrict sending to internal recipients (per hour)
+    800
+    Maximum recipient limit per day
+    800
+    ```

 - Disable automatic forwarding:
     - Disabling this option will disable any auto-forwarding in your environment.
 Please review the comparison chart below to determine if this option meets your organization's needs.

-- Configure message limits based on your organization's needs and set the limit action to restrict users from sending email.
-Users can be released from the [restricted entities](https://security.microsoft.com/restrictedentities) once there is no indication of a compromised user.

 ### Anti-spam outbound policy (Custom, Allow Forward)
 There are situations where you might want to allow automatic forwarding for mail accounts that need to have forwarding enabled, such as forwarding mail to internal team channels _(emails.teams.ms addresses)_.